 Once you've decided on the date, time and venue, email us at email@example.com to register the event details.

-Once you've told us about your event and the approximate number of people attending, we will supply the following equipment, which you can either collect from White Lund depot, or we can deliver it to you.
+Once you've told us about your event and the approximate number of people attending, we will supply the following equipment, which you can collect from our White Lund depot.

 - Litter grabbers

 - Spray can (for marking any bags that have broken glass in)

 Litter picks are generally very safe and it is unlikely you will encounter any serious hazards or incidents.
 However before starting your cleanup you should think about any hazards you might come up against, and carry out a risk assessment.
 You can use our Litter Pick Risk Assessment Form (DOC, 333KB).

 You may like to consider taking out public liability insurance if you will be organising regular litter picks.

 Before you start your cleanup, gather your volunteers together for a briefing to let them know about: